code4it-dev/c4it-hugo/content/article/2022/083-5-linqpad-tricks/index.md

 ---
 title: 5 tricks every C# dev should know about LINQPad
 date: 2022-07-19
+url: /blog/5-linqpad-tricks
+draft: false
+categories:
+  - Blog
 tags:
   - dotnet
   - CSharp
 toc: true
-url: /blog/5-linqpad-tricks
-categories:
-  - Blog
 summary: LINQPad is one of the tools I use daily.
 But still, I haven't used it at its full power.
 And you?
+images:
+  - /blog/5-linqpad-tricks/featuredImage.png
 ---

 LINQPad is one of my best friends: I use it daily, and it helps me A LOT when I need to run some throwaway code.